OCHRE: Object-Oriented Controllable High-Resolution Residential Energy Model

 Emerging technologies in residential buildings are changing the nature of energy consumption and creating opportunities for demand flexibility.
 To study these opportunities, NREL has created the Object-oriented Controllable High-resolution Residential Energy (OCHRE™) model.

-Researchers at NREL have used OCHRE to perform high-resolution time-series cosimulation of thousands of buildings connected to the grid simultaneously, enabling the control and aggregation of tens of thousands of customer distributed energy resources and end-use devices.
-OCHRE allows NREL to answer pressing questions about the impacts of emerging demand-side technologies on the grid, develop control solutions to enable the integration of renewable resources, and quantify the opportunities for demand-side provision of grid-services.
+Researchers at NREL have used OCHRE to perform high-resolution time-series co-simulation of thousands of buildings connected to the grid simultaneously, enabling the control and aggregation of tens of thousands of distributed energy resources and end-use devices.
+OCHRE allows NREL to answer pressing questions about the impacts of emerging demand-side technologies on the grid, including their ability to provide grid services and to enable the integration of renewable resources.

 Capabilities

-• Perform scalable building-grid cosimulation with a diverse sample of residential buildings
+- Perform scalable building-grid cosimulation with a diverse representative sample of residential buildings

 Publications